yaron-E92/events/docs/networking/resilient-tcp.md

 The file contains the durable queue of event envelopes awaiting acknowledgement from remote peers.
 Entries are marked as `IsQueued` once written and are cleared as soon as the transport receives the matching `ACK` frame.
 Because ACKs now echo the canonical `Guid` assigned to the original frame, replay after reconnect is deterministic.
 The file is guarded by a cross-process `SemaphoreSlim` so multiple transports running in the same process cannot corrupt the artifact.

 - **Backups** – Include the outbox in host backups if you need to guarantee at-least-once delivery across restarts.
 - **Rotation** – The outbox automatically prunes acknowledged entries.
-If you need custom retention, hook into `PersistentSessionClient.SchedulePersist()` in a fork.
+If you need custom retention, customize the persistence hooks inside `ResilientCompositSessionConnection`.

 ## Wiring the Transport